 The firm provides comprehensive portfolio management, financial planning, executive equity and compensation planning, Social Security and Medicare planning, education planning, retirement planning and charitable giving.

-Dowling & Yahnke, LLC Investment Philosophy
+Dowling & Yahnke Investment Strategy

 Dowling & Yahnke's investment philosophy is largely based on modern portfolio theory.
 This theory, centered on the belief that the markets are efficient though not always rational, emphasizes the importance of long-term investing, diversification, asset allocation and cost minimization.